+Also called flakeboard or chipboard, wafer board is a panel made of compressed chips and flakes of cedar.
 This is the least expensive option and also the least attractive.
-The panels are 1/4-inch thick and are available in 4 x 8-foot and 16 x 48-inch sheets.
-Installation is very simple: the panels can be either nailed to the wall or attached with adhesive.
+The panels are 1/4 inch thick and are available in 4 x 8-foot and 16 x 48-inch sheets, which can be either nailed to the wall or attached with adhesive.
+Panels should be gapped 1/8 inch or more, to allow room for expansion.
+You can cover the gaps with solid-cedar molding strips or leave them uncovered.
 A large panel costs about $25, which means that you could cover a typical 8-foot-wide closet for just $75 in panel costs.
-Because these panels aren't all that attractive, this is an appropriate solution only where you're not terribly concerned about appearance.
+Because these panels aren't all that attractive, this is a good option where you're not terribly concerned about appearance.